Nuke1705/CS322M-230121016/fsm-assignments(LAB2)/problem2_traffic/README.md

     #1_000 tick = 1;
     #10 tick = 0;
 end
-in the testbench file
+in the testbench file.

-##Viewing the waveform
+## Viewing the waveform

-(The design has been simulated for 20 seconds with a 100Hz clock) to view the waveform run the test.vcd file using the following command from the file directory in the terminal, "gtkwave test.vcd"
+(The design has been simulated for 20 seconds with a 100Hz clock) to view the waveform run the test.vcd file using the following command from the file directory in the terminal, "gtkwave test.vcd".